You can translate the document:

 Introduction

 In this article we will explain the role of the Denodo Platform in the typical workflow of Data Science and Machine Learning projects.
-We will show how the presence of a data virtualization layer in the data architecture can enhance and speed up the typical tasks of a Data Scientist, such as data exploration, data preparation and machine learning models tuning as well as the tasks of a Data Engineer, who must address challenges like clean and formalize data preparation code for production and ensure that the predictions of the Machine Learning algorithms are easily and efficiently consumed by final users.
+We will show how the presence of a data virtualization layer in the data architecture can enhance and speed up some of the most common tasks of a Data Scientist, such as data exploration, data preparation and machine learning models tuning, as well as the tasks of a Data Engineer, who must address challenges like cleaning and formalizing data preparation code for production, and ensuring that the predictions of the Machine Learning algorithms are easily and efficiently consumed by final users.

-At a high level, once the business problem is set, the stages of a Data Science project are the following:
+At a high level, once the business problem is defined, the stages of a Data Science project are the following:

 • Stage 2: Data connection and format adaptation